edwardfxiao/vscode-to-photoshop2/README.md

 What this new extension does is to provide a additianal `filename` param of actual file path as [this issue states](https://github.com/bialikover/vscode-to-photoshop/issues/3) states.

+## Usage
+- Install the extension from the market place.
+- Press cmd + shift + p to open the command palete
+- type in: extend script and use `Extend Script: Evaluate2`